Consequence (website): History

 Consequence of Sound was founded in September 2007 by Alex Young, then a student at Fordham University in The Bronx, New York.
 The website took its original name from the Regina Spektor song "Consequence of Sounds".
 In January 2008, Michael Roffman became Editor-in-Chief.
 In October 2014, Consequence of Sound began covering film and became a part of the Chicago Film Critics Association.
 In 2016, Consequence of Sound was reorganized under the umbrella of Consequence Media, a digital media, advertising, and marketing firm.
 In 2018, Consequence of Sound launched the Consequence Podcast Network, averaging over 100,000 downloads in its first month.
-In 2019, Consequence of Sound partnered with Sony Music for the launch of a music documentary podcast series called The Opus.
+Also in 2018, Consequence of Sound and Sony co-produced the music-history podcast series The Opus.
 Also in 2019, Consequence of Sound partnered with StubHub to launch a live content hub and events series.

 In 2021, Consequence of Sound launched a redesign of their website, and rebranded to Consequence.

 In 2022, Consequence launched its first cover story with Red Hot Chili Peppers.

 In 2023, Consequence's partner company, Consequence Media, acquired Modern Drummer.